Tips for Writing a Great Speaking Proposal for AIHce EXP

-One of my responsibilities as chair of the Conference Program Committee is to drive the education session selection process for our annual conference, AIHce EXP.
-As a committee, we are always trying to select speakers who will make the conference a better experience for everyone.
+One of my responsibilities as former chair of the 2020 Conference Program Committee was to drive the education session selection process for our annual conference, AIHce EXP.
+The committee is always trying to select speakers who will make the conference a better experience for everyone.
 The first step in achieving that goal is to get more great speaking proposals.

 There are many benefits of presenting at AIHce EXP.
 For example, presenting provides new opportunities to network with other experts in your field and can help you gain credibility among fellow professionals, making it easier to advance in your career.
 I am one of the many people who can vouch for how great conference speaking has been for my professional and personal development.